open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 Additionally, for tracing there are the following goals:

-1. Maintain parent-child span relationship from applications and libraries
+1. Maintain parent-child span relationship between applications and libraries
-2. Maintain span link relationships from applications and libraries
+2. Maintain span link relationships between applications and libraries

 ## Trace